eyeonus/Trade-Dangerous/README.txt

 == Tell me how to use it!
 ==============================================================================

+Lets start with a fully fleshed out example command line and then I'll walk you through some simpler cases.

+  I have a Lakon Type 6 and 50,000 credits.
+I want to keep 20,000 credits aside for insurance incase bad things happen.
+My ship is kitted out so it is limited to 12 light year jumps, but I'll try 3 jumps between each station.
+I don't like the long drive to Anderson's escape so don't go there, and I want to avoid Gold because it's usually scarce.

+  I have a mission at Cuffey and I want to finish at Aulin to outfit.

+  Plan me a route from Chango with 6 stops to make money.

+  Show me the route in detail, walk me through each step and put the instructions for the current step on the multi-function display of my X52 throttle...

+  trade.py run --ship type6 --credits 50000 --insurance 20000 --ly-per 12 --jumps 3 --avoid anderson --avoid gold --via cuffey --to aulin --from chango --hops 6 --detail --detail --detail --checklist --x52-pro

+or

+  trade.py run --sh type6 --cr 50000 --ins 20000 --ly 12 --ju 3 --av anderson,gold --via cuffey --to aulin --fr chango --hops 6 -vvv --check --x52

+Lets dial it back and start with something simpler:

-If you are sitting in a hauler at Chango with 20,000 credits and you have time for 2 hops, you might run it like this:
+You're sitting in a hauler at Chango with 20,000 credits and you have time for 2 hops, you might run it like this:

- C:\TradeDangerous\> trade.py --ship hauler --from Chango --credits 20000 --hops 2
+ C:\TradeDangerous\> trade.py run --ship hauler --from Chango --credits 20000

+The 'run' keyword indicates you want to calculate a trade run.
+Trade tries to be flexible, so you could shorten this down to:

+  trade.py --sh hauler --fr chan --cr 20000

 And the output might look like this: